Eczema And Gluten

 DH is more common in men than women and typically first surfaces in your teens, 20s or 30s.
 It is rare in children under 10 but it is known for babies to develop DH after weaning onto cereals which contain gluten.

-You can now test yourself for Coeliac Disease with a simple accurate test at home.
+You can now test yourself for Coeliac Disease with a simple aaccurate home test you can buy from your pharmacy.

-You may also benefit from a test for coeliac disease if you suffer from lactose intolerance which can also be triggered by the damage caused to the intestine by gluten.
+You may also benefit from a test for coeliac disease if you suffer from lactose intolerance as this can be triggered by the damage caused to the intestine by gluten.

 Your doctor will probably prescribe a medication called dapsone to offer some initial relief from the itching associated with dermatitis herpetiformis, but the only long-term treatment to keep it at bay is to follow a gluten-free diet.